Solvable points on intersections of quadrics, cubics, and quartics: Abstract

 \section{Abstract}

 Let $k$ be a field of characteristic not 2 or 3.
-We establish polynomial lower bounds on the ambient dimension $N$ for an intersection $X\subset\Pb^N$ of quadrics, cubics and quartics to have a dense collection of solvable points, i.e. points in $X(k^{\Sol})$ where $k^{\Sol}/k$ is a solvable closure.
-Our method connects the classical theory of polar hypersurfaces, as redeveloped by Sutherland, to Fano varieties $\mcf(j,X)$ of linear subspaces on $X$, and we use this to obtain improved control on the arithmetic of $\mcf(j,X)$.
+We establish polynomial bounds on the ambient dimension $N$, such that if $N$ is at least as big as this bound, any intersection $X\subset\Pb^N$ of quadrics, cubics and quartics has a dense collection of solvable points, i.e. points in $X(k^{\Sol})$ where $k^{\Sol}/k$ is a solvable closure.
+Our method connects the classical theory of polar hypersurfaces to Fano varieties $\mcf(j,X)$ of linear subspaces on $X$, and we use this to obtain improved control on the arithmetic of $\mcf(j,X)$.